 Lightroom is a database management tool and a file processor.
 This means it can manage your images for you allowing more efficient filing and retrieval of images.
 It can also define the parameters to use to process raw or jpg files for export either into an editor like Photoshop or a final file for printing or sharing.
 By defining parameters I mean that Lightroom writes data to a file that tells the processor what to do to that file on export.
 It does not directly modify the file - it creates instructions on how to modify the file.
 That is the database part, along with remembering where files are located.
 All of that information is stored in the catalog.

 The external editing options determine how a file will be transferred to Photoshop for editing.
 I deliberately avoided using the word "exported" as that has a different meaning in Lightroom.
 If you export a file and open it in Photoshop you lose the file database management.
 You use the option in the Photo menu to "Edit in" and choose Photoshop.
-The file will open Photoshop and when you save the file it will be added to Lightroom.
+The file will open Photoshop and when you save the file it will automatically be added to Lightroom.
 The filename in Lightroom will have "-Edit" added to it and the extension will be psd.
 Your original raw file will remain in Lightroom.
-If you choose "Save As" in Photoshop you will simply get a new file name in Lightroom.
+If you choose "Save As" in Photoshop you will simply get a new file and name in Lightroom.
 You can also import existing psd files to Lightroom for management and printing.

 There are a total of nine tabs in the Lightroom Preferences dialog.
 You should look through them to familiarize yourself with options, but for the most part the default parameters are sufficient.